 - Motor development: A study following children from in utero to 1 year of age found that children born to women with high alcohol intake during breastfeeding had lower scores on psychomotor development tests.
 However, a later study was unable to reproduce these findings.

 Breastfeeding and alcohol consumption is not as well researched as pregnancy and alcohol consumption.
-There are a limited number of studies on the topic, and the findings are generally not consistent.
-While significant alcohol use during pregnancy produces predictable negative effects like fetal alcohol syndrome, alcohol use among breastfeeding mothers produces more mixed results 7.
-This contributes to medical providers’ difficulty in providing strict guidelines on drinking alcohol while breastfeeding.
+While significant alcohol use during pregnancy produces negative effects like fetal alcohol syndrome, alcohol use among breastfeeding mothers produces more mixed results.5

-However, as shown above, there are links between alcohol use during breastfeeding and effects on infant’s sleep, quantity of milk consumption, and psychomotor development.
-Alcohol-containing milk can potentially harm breastfeeding infants, and there are ways to reduce or prevent this from occurring.
+However, as noted, there are links between alcohol use during breastfeeding and effects on infants’ sleep, quantity of milk consumption, and psychomotor development.
+Alcohol-containing milk can potentially harm breastfeeding infants, and there are ways to reduce incidences of this or prevent it from occurring.

-You might have heard from your grandmother, neighbor, or on an internet forum that alcohol actually helps increase your milk supply.
-However, research shows that when babies are given alcohol-containing milk, they can have trouble breastfeeding and may experience altered feeding patterns 8. [/callout]
+You might have heard from your grandmother, neighbor, or on an internet forum that alcohol helps increase your milk supply.
+However, research shows that when babies are given alcohol-containing milk, they can have trouble breastfeeding and may experience altered feeding patterns.6

 This can contribute to a decreased milk supply.
-Here's why: Two pituitary hormones are primarily responsible for controlling the process of breastfeeding: prolactin and oxytocin.
-Prolactin, specifically, stimulates milk production, while oxytocin works to contract the muscles around the mammary tissue to release milk from the breast 6.
+Here’s why: two pituitary hormones are primarily responsible for controlling the process of breastfeeding—prolactin and oxytocin.
+Prolactin, specifically, stimulates milk production, while oxytocin works to contract the muscles around the mammary tissue to release milk from the breast.4

 Can I Safely Drink While Breastfeeding?

-You might still be wondering; can I drink at all while I am breastfeeding?
-The current recommendation from the American Academy of Pediatrics is based on a ‘better safe than sorry’ approach.
-They advise that the safest route is to not drink and breastfeed 2.
+You might still be wondering: can I drink at all while I am breastfeeding?
+The American Academy of Pediatrics advises that the safest route is to not drink and breastfeed.2

-However, if you plan to consume alcohol while lactating, here are some tips that will help you plan ahead:
+However, if you plan to consume alcohol while lactating, here are some tips that will help you plan:

 - Pump and store your milk before you drink.
 If you know you are going to have a drink, you can pump your breast milk beforehand and keep it in a bottle.
 Your baby can drink the unaltered milk from the bottle while you wait for the alcohol to be eliminated from your breast milk.

 Many women resume drinking after the birth of their child.
-Approximately half of women who breastfeed in Western countries report drinking alcohol—at least occasionally 7.
-The important thing is to be smart about your alcohol intake and to avoid feeding alcohol-laden milk to your baby.
-Knowing about the timing of how alcohol transfers to your milk and the potential effects it can have on your child is vital to the health and well-being of your baby.
-This information can help you make healthy decisions and ease any anxiety you have about drinking and breastfeeding.
+Approximately half of women who breastfeed in Western countries report drinking alcohol—at least occasionally.5 The important thing is to be cognizant about your alcohol intake and avoid feeding alcohol-laden milk to your baby.
+Understanding timing and how alcohol transfers to your milk and the potential effects it can have on your child is vital to the health and well-being of your baby.

 Addicted to Alcohol?